 The rule poses many questions to new players.
 Rather than going into the sport blind, let’s take some time to dig into the double bounce rule in pickleball and learn how to avoid violating it.

-If you’re looking for a complete beginner’s guide to pickleball check out: Pickleball Strategy: Complete Beginners GuideOpens in a new tab.!
+If you’re looking for a complete beginner’s guide to pickleball check out: Pickleball Strategy: Complete Beginners Guide!

 Double Bounce Rule: The Basics